 Can you sleep when the leaves are rustling?
 Most likely.
 Can you fall asleep when people are talking?
 Probably not.

 Since I’m a light sleeper, while reviewing dozens of air purifiers on the market, I’ve always been paying close attention to their noise levels.
 Here are my best picks.

 1. Alen Breathesmart FIT50 Air Purifier

-This is my favorite air purifier since it comes with a formidable number of useful features, one of which is a quiet fan setting, an impressive filtration system, a lifetime warranty, and an excellent design.
+This is my favorite quiet Hepa air purifier since it comes with a formidable number of useful features, one of which is a quiet fan setting, an impressive filtration system, a lifetime warranty, and an excellent design.
 This particular unit takes care of rooms up to 600 square feet.
 It’s small, compact, and is highly recommended for those that suffer from asthma.